iggygolo/tsunami/RSS_CRON_SETUP.md

 - Environment variables for creator npub and metadata
 - Nostr metadata events from the creator's profile
-- Build-time fetching of episode data
+- Build-time fetching of release data

 ## Manual Execution